davidgm94/birth/README.md

 - [ ] VMWare
 - [ ] VirtualBox

-## External dependencies to compile and run the code (executables your machine should have in the PATH variable)

-* The Zig compiler - This is required to compile and run the code.
-Apart from the operating system being written in Zig, Zig is used as a build system, so no platform-specific scripting language is needed.
-* QEMU - to load and execute the operating system in a virtual environment
-* GDB - only for debugging

-## Internal dependencies

-* STB TTF

-## Next taks to be done
+## Next tasks to be done

 ### General

-* Implement the CPU driver according to the `multi-kernel` model.
+* Implement the CPU driver according to the `multikernel` model.

 ## Inspirations and acknowledgements